 On the other side of the coin, it’s also important to know when you need to let go of a friendship.
 If you’re just giving and not getting anything in return, it’s time to say goodbye.
 It’s not easy and I’ve had to do this with a few friendships in my lifetime.
 As awkward and heartbreaking as it can be, if you want a life that’s filled with more positivity and balance, it might be necessary.

 15. Don’t Waste Your Time with Negative People (They’ll Never Change)

 This was a big lesson that took me a while to learn.
-For some reason I’ve always been that person who thinks the best of people and believe they can change.
-Some of them can, and I’ve witnessed this happen, but those people are the exception not the rule.
+For some reason, I’ve always been that person who thinks the best of people and believes they can change.
+Some of them can, and I’ve witnessed this happen, but those people are the exception, not the rule.
 So focus on the positive people you have around you, limit the time you have to be around any negative people, and no matter how you feel, be the bigger, nicer person.

 16. Stay Calm When You Want to Freak Out

 When I traveled to Thailand back in 2013, I found this book at a bookstore in Chiang Mai called If You Have to Cry, Go Outside by Kelly Cutrone.
 It’s a book about how to be a bad-ass career woman and how not to let your emotions get the best of you.